 The 4 Main Toxic Communication Styles in Relationships After Kids

-If you want to have a great relationship with your partner while raising your children, there are four main ways of communicating that you’ll really want to avoid.
+If you want to have a great relationship with your partner while raising your children, there are four main ways of communicating that you’re best off avoiding.

 These are the communication styles that research has found to be the most damaging to couples’ connection over time: criticism, defensiveness, contempt, and stonewalling.